coyove/nj/README.md

-potatolang (pol) is a golang-dialect script language written in golang.
+potatolang (pol) is a golang-dialect script language written in golang itself.
 Currently it only runs on 64bit platforms.

 For benchmarks, refer to [here](https://github.com/coyove/potatolang/blob/master/tests/bench/perf.md).